 Services are implemented through a combination of processes and collaboration.
 The concepts involved and that would be used in the context of exchanges both within and across organizational boundaries are described and modeled as part of the Participation in a SOA Ecosystem view of this reference architecture (see Section 3).

 The principles involved in the composition of services (including but not limited to loose coupling, selective transparency and opacity, dynamic interactions) are equally applicable to services which implement business processes and collaborations.
-Business processes and collaborations represent complex, multi-step business functions that may involve multiple participants, including internal users, external customers, and trading partners.
+Business processes and collaborations represent complex, multi-step business functions that may involve multiple participants, both within the enterprise and beyond, including external customers and trading partners.
 Therefore, such complexities cannot simply be ignored when transforming traditional business processes and collaborations to their service-oriented variants.

 While business processes are primarily concerned with describing how services are invoked and executed, business collaborations are more concerned with how actors (usually from different organizations) interact to realize a desired effect.